 Course Sample for Our Creative Writing Homeschool Language Arts Course

-Month One: Why Write Fiction?
+Unit 1: Why Write Fiction?

 Once upon a time, there lived a great truth-teller.
-He knew stories could reveal deep truths, truths people often did not want to look at for themselves.
+He knew story could reveal deep truths, truths people often did not want to look at for themselves.
 So He chose to put those truths into tales, which not only got the people listening but also remembering.

 His name?
 Jesus.